|

 Art is inherently political, and everything that goes on in the public sphere relates to its role.
 But as an artist, it is one thing to give a big speech and another to go beyond and find a way to draw attention to the work situation and the homeless.
 That requires give and take.
 That is a suggestion but not yet a solution.
 A solution?
 Such a project makes a momentary ripple and makes sure that different people deal with the subject of homelessness.
 Because everyone is potentially homeless.

+That is why people are afraid of this topic.
 I have been asked why I am doing Homeless project and if I am afraid of homelessness.
 Yes, homelessness is not something that you want to go through.

 Homeless project is your first work in public space.
 Why did you decide on this step?